 But wait, the story continues.

 Even after the pledge target was reached, people kept buying books.
-I added what Kickstarter calls a “stretch goal” of €15,000 and promised a tour of the US.
+I added what Kickstarter calls a “stretch goal” of €15,000 and promised a visit to the US.

 And we reached that goal too!
-So now I will fly to the west coast of the US in May 2020, then rent a car and drive to the east coast, holding events across the country.
+So now I will fly to the west coast of the US in May 2020, then rent a car and drive to the east coast, and meet all you American listeners.
 My wife will join me and we will bring Paris to you.
-And I’ll sign books, do readings, and answer all your questions.
-More info on the tour here.

-But more on the book tour further down.
+But more on that further down.
 First, I want to point you in the direction of the behind-the-scenes chats about the book that you may have missed.

 I have released three “emergency” podcast episodes outside of the regular Monday shows.